 RTP 1.
 Routing Table Protocol, VINES routing protocol based on RIP.
-Distributes network topology, and aids VINES servers in finding neighboring clients servers, and routers.
+Distributes network topology, and aids VINES servers in finding neighboring clients, servers, and routers.
 Uses delay as a routing metric.
 Refer to: SRTP.
-Rapid Transport Protocol.
+2. Rapid Transport Protocol.
 Provides pacing and error recovery for APPN data as it crosses the APPN network.
 With RTP, error recovery and flow control are done end-to-end rather than at every node.
 RTP prevents congestion rather than reacts to it.
-Real-Time Transport Protocol.
+3. Real-Time Transport Protocol.
 Commonly used with IP networks.
 RTP is designed to provide end-to-end network transport functions for applications transmitting real-time data, such as audio, video, or simulation data, over multicast or unicast network services.
 RTP provides such services as payload type identification, sequence numbering, time-stamping, and delivery monitoring to real-time applications.
 SIP The Session Initiation Protocol (SIP) is an Internet Engineering Task Force (IETF) standard protocol for initiating an interactive user session that involves multimedia elements such as video, voice, chat, gaming, and virtual reality.
 Like HTTP or SMTP, SIP works in the Application layer of the Open Systems Interconnection (OSI) communications model.
 The Application layer is the level responsible for ensuring that communication is possible.
-SIP car establish multimedia sessions or Internet telephony calls, and modify, or terminate them.
-The protocol can also invite participants to unicast or multicas sessions that do not necessarily involve the initiator.
+SIP can establish multimedia sessions or Internet telephony calls, and modify, or terminate them.
+The protocol can also invite participants to unicast or multicast sessions that do not necessarily involve the initiator.
 Because the SIP supports name mapping and redirection services, it makes it possible for users to initiate and receive communications and services from any location, and for networks to identify the users whatever they are.
-SIP is a request-response protocol, dealing with requests from clients and responses from servers Participants are identified by SIP URLs.
+SIP is a request-response protocol, dealing with requests from clients and responses from servers.
+Participants are identified by SIP URLs.
 Requests can be sent through any transport protocol, such as UDP, SCTP, or TCP.
-SIP determines the end system to be used for the session, the communication media and media parameters, and the called party's desire to engage in the communication Once these are assured, SIP establishes call parameters at either end of the communication, and handles call transfer and termination.
-The Session Initiation Protocol is specified in IETF Request for Comments [RFC] 2543.
-SmartViewer The real-time monitoring, statistical data search and management GUI based software developed by AddPac Technology for AP-GK1000, AP-GK2000, AP- GK3000 models.
-SNMP Simple Network Management Protocol.
-Network management protocol used almost exclusively in TCP/IP networks.
-SNMP provides a means to monitor
+SIP determines the end system to be used for the session, the communication media and media parameters, and the called party's desire to engage in the communication.
+Once these are assured, SIP establishes call parameters at either end of the communication, and handles call transfer and termination.
+The Session

+SmartViewer The real-time monitoring, statistical data search and management GUI based software developed by AddPac Technology for AP-GK1000, AP-GK2000, AP-GK3000 models.